dimlaw7/App-with-Vanilla/README.md

 # App-with-Vanilla
-This repository is an App Menu that requires password access.
+This repository is an App Menu with a lockscreen feature.

+With the lockscreen feature, a password is required to access the App.

 This work is developed with the use of HTML, CSS and Javascript and was inspired by Google TV and Hyperplex.